thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 Example steps for releasing a new version for an open source project are:

+1. Checkout the branch you want to make a release of (typically `master`)
-1. Update version number in the `lib/version` file
+1. Update the project’s version in the source code and documentation accordingly
-2. Update `NEWS.md` to reflect the changes since last release
+1. Update `NEWS.md` to reflect the changes since the previous release
-3. Commit changes
+1. Commit the changes
-4. Tag the release and cryptographically sign the tag: `git tag -s vVERSION`
+1. Tag the release commit and cryptographically sign the tag (`git tag -a -s vVERSION`)
-5. Push changes: `git push && git push --tags`
+1. Publish the release commit and tag (`git push && git push --tags`)
-6. Build and publish the package: `make build`
+1. Build and publish the package (`make build`)
-7. Announce the new release, making sure to say a big “thank you” to contributors who helped with this version.
+1. Announce the new release, making sure to say a big “thank you” to contributors who helped with this version.

 Ruby on Rails has a great example of a [releasing document].